amcejamorales/CarrotCakeStaticSite/about_html_css_js.md

 - change the background color
 - add a border to sections
 - format the spacing between elements
-- resize an image, round its corners, and reposition it
+- resize and reposition an image

 [Previous: Introduction](README.md)